 Do I need a prescription and where do I get it from?

 Yes you do.
-Without having your prescription you will be unable to buy glasses.
+Without having your prescription you will be unable to buy glasses as there's no other way to know what lenses you will need.
 The place to get it from is your Optometrist.
-It should be less than two years old.
-If you have a prescription that's older than this, or no prescription at all, you will need to get your eyes re-tested.

 Just make sure you ask for a copy of your prescription at the end of the process.
 It's your own personal information and you'll be almost certainly paying for the eye test so you won't have any difficulty obtaining it.